hawkeye17-warex/hnnp/docs/integration-guide.md

 - For each webhook:
   - Recompute `expected = HMAC-SHA256(webhook_secret, timestamp || raw_body)`.
-  - Constant‑time compare with the header.
+  - Constant-time compare with the header.
   - Optionally reject if timestamp is too old.

 ---